AyushSingh16/Razorpay-clone-project/readme.md

 This website includes the following pages and features:

-1) Home page with an overview of the services offered by Razorpay and a call-to-action button for Log In and  Sign Up.
+1) Home page with an overview of the services offered by Razorpay with Log In and  Sign Up.

 2) Pricing page with a comparison table of different pricing plans

 3) A Sign-Up form Contact page with a form to submit your inquiries or feedbacks.

+4) Types of accounts section along with a demo section for the complete walkthrough of Razorpay's online website.

+5) Features section describing about the features which Razorpay offers.

-4) About page with information related to the company and its mission.
+6) About page with information related to the company and its mission.

+7) Testimonials section.

-5) Footer section with links to social media profiles and legal pages.
+8) Footer section with links to social media profiles and legal pages.

 This website has a Responsive design that adapts to different screen sizes and devices.

-This project is static and currently in development, you would get to see lots of updates in the near future.
+This project is static and currently in development, so you would get to see lots of updates in the near future.
 Stay tuned!

 # Getting Started